ACT

 Club email: tennis@tennispalmerston.com

-Tennis Palmerston is Palmerston's only tennis centre, comprising a total of 7 courts, club house and canteen facilities.
+Tennis Palmerston is Palmerston's only tennis centre, comprising seven courts, clubhouse and canteen facilities.
 What makes us special is we cater to a broader community than just where we are, heading out into communities around the NT.
-Servicing a wider range and giving every person the experience of Tennis.
-In a small town like Darwin we have the largest participation rate with a family orientated venue.
+Servicing a wider range and giving every person the experience of tennis.
+In a small city such as Darwin, we have the largest participation rate with a family-orientated venue.

-We would use the 50,000 to upgrade the club and use some of the funds to be able service more of the NT.
+We would use the $50,000 to upgrade the club and use some of the funds to service more of the NT.

 Represented by: TBD